ibm-cloud-docs/discovery/sdu.md

 You can also crawl various data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling.
 Click the **Connect a data source** button and see [Connecting to data sources](/docs/discovery?topic=discovery-sources) for more information.
 {: tip}

+## Managing enrichments
+{: #mng-enrichments}

+You can enrich fields, including custom fields that Smart Document Understanding identifies, in your collection with cognitive metadata.

+Many enrichments are available in {{site.data.keyword.discoveryshort}}.
+You must create some of the enrichments before you can apply them.
+To access the **Enrichments** tab, click **Manage data** in your collection and then **Configure data**.
+By default, the **Identify fields** tab opens.
+Click **Enrich fields**.
+For more information about collections, see [Connecting to data sources](/docs/discovery?topic=discovery-sources).

+To apply an enrichment to a field, complete the following steps:

+1. In the **Enrich fields** tab, look for the fields that you want to enrich in **Fields to be enriched**, and delete or **Add enrichments** from or to the field of your choice.
+1. If there are any other fields that you want to enrich that are not yet listed in **Fields to be enriched**, enter them in **Add a field to enrich**, and add the enrichments.
+1. Click **Apply changes to collection**.

 ## How to annotate a document
 {: #documents}